We share these to inspire you and to give you hope.

 The Dollar General on Patetown Road made gift bags for seniors who were regular customers.
 The bags contained personal hygiene items.

 Goldsboro Rotary made donations to both the Salvation Army and the United Way of Wayne County to help with the COVID-19 response.

 The Purple Turtle Workshops in Mount Olive offered more than 150 free unfinished puzzles for kids to paint while they are out of school.

-New Hope Friends will provide one hot meal and one bagged lunch per person March 24, March 25 and March 27 from 5:00 PM-6:00 PM.
+New Hope Friends will provide one hot meal and one bagged lunch per person on March 24, March 25, and March 27 from 5:00 PM-6:00 PM.
 Their address is 4451 Hwy 70 East.
 Goldsboro.

 March 24 Trinity Missionary Baptist Church will be distributing one bag of nonperishable food per car from 5:30-6:45 PM.
 Their address is 1086 Hwy 111 S. Goldsboro.

 Wayne County Center of NC Cooperative Extension is partnering with food distribution sites to provide educational resources and recipes to families picking up food.

 Rebuilding Broken Places continues to feed 300+ children each weekday and Wayne County Public Schools continues to operate 10 feeding sites.